barrettotte/not-a-rat/README.md

 A joke "virus" using OpenGL and a little MASM.

-This was an excuse to learn the basics of rendering a 3D model in OpenGL and refresh a bit on MASM.
+This was an excuse to learn the basics of parsing an OBJ file and rendering a 3D model in OpenGL.

+I also wanted to refresh on MASM a little which is why the installer is in assembly.

 ## Summary